Betty Dodson

 Betty Dodson (August 24, 1929 – October 31, 2020) was an American sex educator.
-An artist by training, she exhibited erotic art in New York, before pioneering the pro-sex feminist movement.
+An artist by training, she exhibited erotic art in New York City, before pioneering the pro-sex feminist movement.
 Dodson's workshops and manuals encourage women to masturbate, often in groups.

 Early career

-Dodson went to New York City to train as an artist in 1950, and lived on Manhattan's Madison Avenue since 1962.
-In 1959, Dodson married Frederick Lief, an advertising director, with the marriage ending in divorce in 1965.
+Dodson went to New York City to train as an artist in 1950, and lived on Manhattan's Madison Avenue from 1962.
+In 1959, Dodson married Frederick Lief, an advertising director; they divorced in 1965.
 Dodson's quest for "sexual self-discovery" began after her divorce.
 Dodson held a first one-woman show of erotic art at the Wickersham Gallery in New York City in 1968.
 In 1987, her Ms. magazine memoir and instructional series, Sex for One, was published.
-Random House later published the work broadly and it was translated to 25 languages.
+Random House later published the work broadly, and it was translated into 25 languages.

-Dodson criticized Eve Ensler's The Vagina Monologues, which she believed has a negative and restrictive view of sexuality and an anti-male bias.
+Dodson criticized Eve Ensler's The Vagina Monologues, which she believed has a negative and restrictive view of sexuality with an anti-male bias.

 Dodson earned a degree from the unaccredited Institute for the Advanced Study of Human Sexuality for her research work on sexuality.

 Workshops and coaching

 Dodson became active in the sex-positive movement in the late 1960s.

 From the 1970s onwards, she organised Bodysex workshops.
-Bodysex is a practice developed by Betty Dodson to help women connect with their bodies and erogenous zones, heal shames, improve pleasure perception and promote self-love.
+Bodysex is a practice developed by Betty Dodson to help women connect with their bodies and erogenous zones, heal shames, improve pleasure perception, and promote self-love.
 In the workshops, women were guided to explore their bodies and masturbate together to learn, with guidance, how to have an orgasm as a woman alone and with a sexual partner.
 Her two-hour sessions featured 15 naked women, each using a Hitachi Magic Wand to aid in masturbation.
-Dodson used the Magic Wand, a main-powered vibrator, in demonstrations and instructional classes to instruct women regarding self-pleasure techniques.
+Dodson used the Magic Wand, a mains-powered vibrator, in demonstrations and instructional classes to instruct women regarding self-pleasure techniques.
 She provided a Magic Wand to each woman for these sessions.
 She recommended women put a small towel over their vulva in order to dull the sensation of the vibrator and prolong the pleasurable experience.
 The essence of her method was to provide vaginal and clitoral stimulation at the same time.
 Dodson taught thousands of women to achieve orgasm using this technique.
 Her technique became known as the Betty Dodson Method.

-She worked for many years with the lawyer Carlin Ross as a business partner, and the two women have since held their workshops mostly together.

-In 2007, two other coaches, working with a sexologist, tested the "Betty Dodson Method" in group therapy with 500 previously anorgasmic women.
-Of the 500, 465 (93%) had orgasms during therapy, 35 (7%) did not.
+A study conducted in 2007 tested the "Betty Dodson Method" in group therapy with 500 previously anorgasmic women.
+Of the 500, 465 (93%) had orgasms during therapy, while 35 (7%) did not.
 In a 2021 study, the female techniques for pleasurable vaginal intercourse taught by Dodson ("Angling, Rocking, Shallowing, Pairing") are again described by women.